 William Yang

 I am a robotics researcher working toward making our robots capable of reliably achieving highly dynamic motions.
 I am interested in the relevant factors when a robot makes high speed impacts with its environment and how to leverage that insight to develop better controllers.
-I've developed many controllers for the bipedal robot Cassie, particularly highly dynamic motions such as running and jumping.
-Currently, I'm working on dynamic manipulation tasks.
+I've developed many controllers for the bipedal robot Cassie, particularly for highly dynamic motions such as running and jumping.
+Currently, I'm working on contact-rich dynamic manipulation.

 I am a PhD student in Mechanical Engineering at the University of Pennsylvania working at the DAIR lab, advised by Michael Posa and supported under the NSF Graduate Research Fellowship.